jckuhl/Python-Dice/README.md

 ## dice.py

+> For brevity sake, I will be ignoring the `self` argument in all method calls as it is only relevant inside the class

 ### `class Dice`

 Models a single die.
 A die may have an number of sides.
 A two sided die would essentially be a coin.
 Dice have the appropriate dunders to be added, subtracted and compared.
 The initializer takes a single parameter, `sides`, the number of sides